-SEZARC is a not-for-profit group based in Yulee, FL.
-SEZARC is a unique opportunity for the zoo and aquarium community, acting as an interface between scientists, veterinarians and animal managers to bring research science back to an applied conservation management tool.
+We provide a unique opportunity for the zoo and aquarium community, acting as an interface between scientists, veterinarians and animal managers using research science as an applied conservation management tool.

-Working with modern, forward-thinking zoos, aquariums, and wildlife preserves, we provide solutions to reproduction challenges, including pregnancy and fertility checks, assisted reproductive techniques and contraception.
-Importantly, the science of reproduction is a focus, so reproduction challenges are approached scientifically and methodically, generating knowledge databases for diverse endangered species that are then shared with the zoological and scientific community.
+Working with modern, forward-thinking zoos, aquariums, and wildlife preserves, we provide solutions to reproductive challenges, including pregnancy and fertility checks, assisted reproductive techniques and contraception.
+Importantly, the science of reproduction is a focus, so reproductive challenges are approached scientifically and methodically, generating knowledge databases for diverse endangered species that are then shared with the zoological and scientific community.

 SEZARC recognizes the importance of zoos, aquariums, and wildlife centers in educating us about the value of conservation.
 For many species, zoos and aquariums are their only home because of insufficient habitat in the wild or overhunting/overfishing.
 With just a fraction of a population in managed care, sometimes successful breeding programs can be difficult to establish.
 We work with the animal keepers and veterinarians to help the animals breed and produce offspring.
 To do this, we work with zoological institutions all around the world, as well as universities and government agencies.